 William C. Dobbins, General Manager Public Utility District No. 1 of Douglas County 1151 Valley Mall Parkway East Wenatchee, WA 98802 being duly sworn, deposes and says that the contents of this application are true to the best of his knowledge or belief.
-The undersigned Applicant has signed the application this \\\\\ day of \\\\\, 2010.
+The undersigned Applicant has signed the application this day of, 2010.
+(Applicant) By: Subscribed and sworn to before me, a Notary Public this day of, 2010. /SEAL [if any] (Notary Public, or other authorized official)

-(Applicant)